Advueu963/MORE-PLR/README.md

 The scripts used for the experiments can be found in *MORE/experiments* \

 # Results
-All results can be found in `data`.
+Nicely structured you can find the presented results split up into three view options:
-We hope the structure of the folders helps navigation.
+ - `data/results` contains all the results for the evaluations as .csv file.
-The folder `results` contains all the results for the different models.
+ - `data/tables` contains the results represented as tables.
-The folder `tables` contains the results represented as tables. the folder `reports` contains `.html` giving a overview of the results.
+ - `data/reports` contains the results as `.html` overview.

 # Cite
 TBA